nasa-jpl/patch-version/README.md

 # patch-version

-A Github Action to patch a CMakeLists file
+A Github Action to patch the version inside a CMakeList file with the latest SemVer-formatted version